OpsMx/standard-isd-gitops/README.md

 - kubectl -n opsmx-isd create secret generic keystorepassword --from-literal keystorepassword=changeit

 ## Start the installation
+The installation is done by a kubenetes job that processes the secrets, generated YAMLs, stores them into the repo and creating the objectes in Kubernetes.

 9. Installation ISD by executing this command: